-If you care for someone elderly, you start seeing their environment in new ways, realizing there are obstacles all around them every day — things that younger, more able-bodied people don’t even think about.
+If you care for someone elderly, you start seeing their environment in new ways, realizing there are obstacles all around them every day.
+These are things that younger, more able-bodied people don’t even think about.

 This is especially true in the bathroom.
-Getting older often means the body isn’t as strong as it was, and mobility and balance have become compromised.
-It’s important that this doesn’t get in the way of their self-confidence, and providing some tools so they can continue to take care of their daily needs is one way of maintaining their independence and confidence.
+Getting older often means the body isn’t as strong as it once was.
+Mobility and balance may have become compromised.
+It’s important that this doesn’t get in the way of their self-confidence.
+Providing some tools so they can continue to take care of their daily needs themselves is one way of maintaining or restoring their independence and confidence.

 Here are five bathroom safety options that you can install to make the bathroom safer for the elderly and handicapped.

 Balance is often compromised in later years, so you should take every precaution to make sure the elderly can stay on their feet.
 You can help seniors navigate the bathroom better by installing non-slip surfacing on the floors to reduce falls.
 These non-slip floors also increase their feeling of safety, helping to boost their confidence.